 “The events of the June Fourth massacre in Beijing in 1989 were so extreme that descriptions of it tend to be emotional.
 Anna Wang’s story of her decision to stay in China, hoping that economic development would bring democracy (while many of her friends were emigrating) helps us to understand what an ordinary Chinese citizen’s life felt beneath all the sturm und drang of the times.
 The color of her descriptions brings to life a period of Chinese history that large forces seem to have pressed colorless.”

 “Not only is this book extraordinarily entertaining and well written, it is likely to become a significant source of China’s history and development as personally witnessed by an insightful participant.
 Highly recommended on many levels.”

 “Anna Wang brings us a powerful and deeply personal story of China, human rights, and the progression of a people.”

 “A deeply intimate and revealing portrait of ‘real life’ inside China before and after the climactic Tiananmen Square Incident.
 Writer Anna Wang confronts her own country’s history with eyes wide open.
 Breathtaking!”

-“A remarkable and intense memoir!
-Wang also raises the question: ‘Does citizenship in counties such as Canada and the USA further immigrants feeling of belonging to the host nation or will there always be a deep yearning for their motherland?’”
+“By just about any measure, author Anna Wang has crafted a remarkable and intense memoir that deftly blends her own personal life with pre- and post-events related to the 1989 Tiananmen Square protests led by students in Beijing, China.
+Wang also raises the question of whether citizenship in countries such as Canada and the USA will further immigrants’ feeling of belonging to the host nation or will there always be a deep yearning for their motherland?”